department-of-veterans-affairs/va.gov-team/products/education-careers/school-comparison-tool/redesign/research/discussion-guide.md

 - From a business perspective, what does the Comparison Tool do well?
 - What business needs do you hope to meet with a redesigned CT?
 - If you had to choose one thing, what would you most want to improve about the CT?
-- In an ideal world, what would the Comparison Tool do for EDU?
+- What would an "ideal" Comparison Tool do for EDU?
    - What information would it provide?
    - What functionality would be available?